Sphere packing in a cylinder: Uniform structure

 An example uniform structure and its corresponding rolled-out contact network.
 The identical vicinity of each sphere defines a uniform structure.

 A uniform structure is identified by each sphere having the same number of contacting neighbours.
 This gives each sphere an identical neighbourhood.
 In the example image on the side each sphere has six neighbouring contacts.

 The number of contacts is best visualised in the rolled-out contact network.
 It is created by rolling out the contact network into a plane of height $z$ and azimuthal angle $\theta$ of each sphere.
 For a uniform structure such as the one in the example image, this leads to a regular hexagonal lattice.
 Each dot in this pattern represents a sphere of the packing and each line a contact between adjacent spheres.

-For all uniform structures above a diameter ratio of $D/d > 2.0$, the regular hexagonal lattice is its characterising feature since this lattice type has the maximum number of contacts.
+For all uniform structures above a diameter ratio of D/d > 2, the regular hexagonal lattice is its characterising feature since this lattice type has the maximum number of contacts.
 For different uniform structures $(l, m, n)$ the rolled-out contact pattern only varies by a rotation in the $z \text{-}\theta$ plane.
 Each uniform structure is thus distinguished by its periodicity vector $V$, which is defined by the phyllotactic triplet $(l, m, n)$.

 Line-slip structure

 An example line-slip structure and its corresponding rolled-out contact network.
 A line slip is identified by the loss of contacts.

 For each uniform structure, there also exists a related but different structure, called a line-slip arrangement.

 The differences between uniform and line-slip structures are marginal and difficult to spot from images of the sphere packings.
 However, by comparing their rolled-out contact networks, one can spot that certain lines (which represent contacts) are missing.

 All spheres in a uniform structure have the same number of contacts, but the number of contacts for spheres in a line slip may differ from sphere to sphere.
 For the example line slip in the image on the right side, some spheres count five and others six contacts.
-Thus a line slip structure is characterised by these gaps or loss of contacts.
+Thus a line slip structure is characterised by these gaps or losses of contacts.

 Such a structure is termed line slip because the losses of contacts occur along a line in the rolled-out contact network.
 It was first identified by Picket et al., but not termed line slip.

 The direction, in which the loss of contacts occur can be denoted in the phyllotactic notation $(l, m, n)$, since each number represents one of the lattice vectors in the hexagonal lattice.
 This is usually indicated by a bold number.

 By shearing the row of spheres below the loss of contact against a row above the loss of contact, one can regenerate two uniform structures related to this line slip.
-Thus, each line slip is related to two adjacent uniform structures, one at a higher and one at a lower diameter ratio $D/d$.
+Thus, each line slip is related to two adjacent uniform structures, one at a higher and one at a lower diameter ratio D/d.

 Winkelmann et al. were the first to experimentally realise such a structure using soap bubbles in a system of deformable spheres.